insharahn/Air-Traffic-Control-System/README.md

 ```

 ### Running the Project
-Run each component in a separate terminal window.
+Run each component in a separate terminal window except for the avn_generator object file.

 # Contributers